YosysHQ/picorv32/README.md

 to be aligned on 16 bytes boundaries (4 bytes for the RV32I soft float calling convention).

+#### BIG_ENDIAN_OPERANDS (default 0)

+Set this to 1 to enable big endian addressing for sub-word memory accesses, i.e. the most significant bits at the lowest address.

+#### BIG_ENDIAN_INSNS (default 0)

+Set this to 1 to enable big endian instruction streams, i.e. the parcel in `mem_rdata[31:16]` logically precedes the one in `mem_rdata[15:0]`, and provides lower numbered bits in case the parcels are part of the same instruction.
+This is how the official RISC-V documents say instructions should be encoded on big endian, but note that current toolchains do not support generating code in this format.

 Cycles per Instruction Performance
 ----------------------------------